-The competition is in three classes, from beginner to expert being Cadet Class, Development Class and Professional Class.
+The competition is in three classes, from beginner to expert being cadet class, development class and professional class.

-The Cadet class is for students who are new to F1 in Schools competitions and involves reduced rules and regulations as compared to the other classes.
-Restrictions exist for manufacturing the cars, they use standard REA wheels, and 3D printing is not permitted.
+The Cadet class is for students who are new to F1 in Schools competitions and involves modified rules and regulations as compared to the other classes.
+Restrictions exist for manufacturing the cars.
+They use standard REA wheels and 3D printing is not permitted.
 This simplifies the design/build process for new students.
-Cadet class does not progress past the State level as students are not required to present portfolios, oral presentations or a trade display.
-Students produce a car, a poster outlining their work and an engineering compliance book only.
+The cadet class does not progress past the State level as students are not required to present portfolios, oral presentations or a trade display.
+Students produce a car, a poster outlining their the engineering design process and an engineering drawing only.

-The Development class is for students in year nine or below.
+The development class is for students in year nine or below.
 Students can only enter this class once and must be new to the program or only previously competed in the Cadet class.
 Some restrictions on this class include using standardised wheels, but 3D printing and other methods of production are permitted.

-The Professional class is for students who have previously competed or are looking for a more significant challenge.
+The professional class is for students who have previously competed or are looking for a more significant challenge.
 This class is divided further into Junior Professional and Senior Professional based on student age.
 There aren't many restrictions in this class regarding manufacturing and innovation is encouraged.